carlosgamezvillegas/homebridge-plugin-oppo/README.md

 - inputB
 - ejectDiscB

-Note: You can add  buttons in the "Navagation Buttons" and "other Buttons" in Settings using Hombridge UI
+Note: You can add  buttons in the "Navagation Buttons" and "other Buttons" in Settings using Homebridge UI
-- `newPlatformName` [optional]
+- `newPlatformUUID` [optional]
-Enable this when if you do not see the accessory when you try to add it to the Home App.
-It will create a  different accessroy every time you chage the Name of the device in Settings.
-You will have to remove manually an old accessory if it exists in Homekit. **Default: false**
+Enable this if you do not see the accessory when you try to add it to the Home App after deleting it.
+It will also create a different accesssory every time you chage the Name of the device in Settings.
+If an old accessory already exists in the Home App you will have to remove it manually. **Default: false**
+- `chinoppo` [optional]
+Enable this in case the Oppo clone does not turn on with the On/Off button.
+It sends the Eject command instead. **Default: false**

 ## Troubleshooting
 If you have any issues with the plugin or Oppo services then you can run homebridge in debug mode, which will provide some additional information.
 This might be useful for debugging issues.